ed42311/here-is-a-thing/index.md

 ![Image](imgs/yelp_play_cmd.png)

-with no problem in a Blank Sandbox, maybe the Yelp Sandbox has been discontinued in favor of the script?
+with no problem in a Blank Sandbox

+_Maybe the Yelp Sandbox has been discontinued in favor of the script?_

 Bit of a problem there, the script does not start with a database import.
 But I found this [Video](https://www.youtube.com/watch?v=7f2Tdn94JhY&feature=youtu.be)